Accessing detailed Form Reports

-Next, select the date range you want to apply to the results.
-You can choose the date range from the dropdown menu at the upper-right of the report.
-By default, the last seven day period is applied.
+4. Select the desired date range from the dropdown menu at the upper-right of the report.
+By default, the last seven days are shown.

 The form report has four sections: